Six ICRC vehicles pass along Lachin-Khankendi road without hindrance | News.az

 Six ICRC vehicles pass along Lachin-Khankendi road without hindrance

-Vehicles belonging to the International Committee of the Red Cross (ICRC) continue to pass through the protest area on the Lachin-Khankendi road without hindrance, News.Az reports.
+Peaceful Azerbaijani eco-activists on Tuesday ensured the free movement of six passenger cars and a truck belonging to the International Committee of the Red Cross (ICRC) from Khankendi to Lachin, News.Az reports.

-Peaceful protesters on Monday ensured a free movement of four ICRC vehicles through the protest area.
-The vehicles were moving from Khankendi towards Lachin.
+This is evidence of no obstacles to the free passage of vehicles used for humanitarian purposes on the Khankendi-Lachin road.

-This is evidence of no obstacles to the free passage of vehicles used for humanitarian purposes on the Lachin-Khankendi road.
+This once again shows that the protesters do not obstruct the movement of vehicles used for humanitarian purposes.